Numerical approximation based on deep convolutional neural network for high-dimensional fully nonlinear merged PDEs and 2BSDEs: Introduction

-0.1mm (i) We improve the method of Beck et al. \cite{Beck} in order to further improve the accuracy of the solution.
+The main contributions of this work are as follows: (i) we improve the method of Beck et al. \cite{Beck} in order to further improve the accuracy of the solution.
 We apply multi-scale fusion technology \cite{Hu,Kong,Wang} to the original neural network model, that is, use different scales to spatially discretize it, and finally use the merged results.
-This paper currently uses 4 scales for fusion.

-0.1mm (ii) We also generalize the approach in \cite{Beck} so that higher-dimensional models can be solved.
+This paper currently uses 4 scales for fusion, (ii) we also generalize the approach in \cite{Beck} so that higher-dimensional models can be solved.
 The method of \cite{Beck} is to spatially discretize the time-discrete data in the form of vectors.
 We first arrange the time-discrete data into a matrix and then use the convolutional neural networks \cite{Long,Ronneberger} for spatial discretizations.
 From the experimental results, the dimension of the solution is further expanded, and the time spent is also shorter.
-At present, we mainly enumerate numerical experiments in 256 and 400 dimensions.

-0.1mm (iii) We mainly solve three practical high-dimensional examples which possess the significant physical background, namely, the Allen-Cahn equation, the Hamilton-Jacobi-Bellman equation, and the Black-Scholes-Barenblatt equation.
-The numerical results can demonstrate the effectiveness of the proposed approximation method.

-0.1mm (iv) In our approaches, advanced optimization algorithms are considered, i.e., Adam optimizer and stochastic gradient descent-type optimization.
+At present, we mainly enumerate numerical experiments in 256 and 400 dimensions, (iii) we mainly solve three practical high-dimensional examples, which possess the significant physical background, namely, the Allen-Cahn (AC), the Hamilton-Jacobi-Bellman (HJB), and the Black-Scholes-Barenblatt (BSB) equations.
+The numerical results can demonstrate the effectiveness of the proposed approximation method and (iv) the proposed strategy considers advanced optimization algorithms, i.e., Adam optimizer and stochastic gradient descent-type optimization.

-0.2mm The rest of this work is constructed as follows.
-In Section 2, merged construction of PDEs and 2BSDEs is given.
-Then in Section 3, we give the forward temporal discretizations of the merged PDEs-2BSDEs system, spatial discretizations based on multiscale deep learning fusion and convolutional neural network, respectively, and corresponding optimization algorithms.
-In Section 4, we perform some experiments for numerical solutions of the merged PDEs-2BSDEs system, concretely, containing the high-dimensional Allen-Cahn equation, the high-dimensional Black-Scholes-Barentblatt (BSB) equation and the high-dimensional Hamiltonian-Jacobi-Bellman (HJB) equation.
-Finally, we give the brief summary.
+Following these ideas, the organizational structure of this work is as follows.
+Section \ref{Se2} introduces merged construction of PDEs and 2BSDEs.
+Section \ref{Se3} presents the forward temporal discretizations of the merged PDEs-2BSDEs system, spatial discretizations based on multiscale deep learning fusion and convolutional neural network, respectively, and corresponding optimization algorithms.
+Section \ref{Se4} reports some experiments for numerical solutions of the merged PDEs-2BSDEs system, concretely, containing the high-dimensional AC, BSB and HJB equations.
+Finally, Section \ref{Se5} summarizes the concluding remarks.